keyestudio/KS0085-Smart-Home-Kit/docs/2. Tutorial for Arduino/3. Tutorial/KS0085 Keyestudio Smart Home Kit for Arduino.rst

 **12.6 Test Result**

-After hooking up components and uploading sample code, the 1602 LCD will print "Hello, world!, keyestudio!", and you can adjust LCD backlight with a potentiometer.
+After hooking up components and uploading sample code, the 1602 LCD will print “Hello, world!, keyestudio!”, and you can adjust LCD backlight with a potentiometer.

 .. image:: media/aff719348ce074be2d6f3aa88eb822ef.png